spindlymist/spindlymist.github.io/content/projects/chain-reaction/index.md

 [[extra.screenshots]]
 file = "tame.png"
-alt = "A screenshot of a web application.
-Perhaps a few hundred cyan-colored circles of varying size are scattered somewhat haphazardly on a dark purple background.
-Here and there, particularly near the edges, groups of same-sized circles are arranged in distinct semicircular arcs." caption = "A typical scene."
+alt = "A haphazard scattering of hundreds of cyan circles.
+Some are arranged in semicircular arcs." caption = "A typical scene."

 [[extra.screenshots]]
 file = "options.png"
-alt = "A screenshot of a web application.
-A panel labeled \"Options\" is prominently displayed.
-Various parameters appear below: a checkbox labeled \"Auto-Spawn\"; 6 sliders labeled \"Spawn Rate\", \"Min Size\", \"Max Size\", \"Min Speed\", \"Max Speed\", and \"Explosion Particles\"; and, in another section labeled \"Color Randomization\", 2 checkboxes labeled \"On Spawn\" and \"On Explosion\".
-Below is a button labeled \"Close\".
-In the background, perhaps a few hundred bright orange-colored circles of varying size are scattered somewhat haphazardly on a rusty orange background.
-Here and there, particularly near the edges, groups of same-sized circles are arranged in distinct semicircular arcs." caption = "Tweak parameters to your heart's content."
+alt = "A panel labeled \"Options\" hosts various parameters: a checkbox labeled \"Auto-Spawn\"; 6 sliders labeled \"Spawn Rate\", \"Min Size\", \"Max Size\", \"Min Speed\", \"Max Speed\", and \"Explosion Particles\"; 2 colors labeled \"Background\" and \"Color\"; and, under the subheader \"Color Randomization\", 2 checkboxes labeled \"On Spawn\" and \"On Explosion\".
+Below is a button labeled \"Close\"." caption = "Tweak parameters to your heart's content."

 [[extra.screenshots]]
 file = "colorful.png"
-alt = "A screenshot of a web application.
-Hundreds of circles of varying size in a dizzying array of colors are scattered somewhat haphazardly on a nearly black background.
-Here and there, particularly near the edges, groups of same-sized circles are arranged in distinct semicircular arcs." caption = "This one goes out to all the fans of rainbow sprinkles."
+alt = "A haphazard scattering of hundreds of circles in a dizzying array of colors.
+Some are arranged in semicircular arcs." caption = "This one goes out to all the fans of rainbow sprinkles."

 [[extra.screenshots]]
 file = "chaotic.png"
-alt = "Hundreds or thousands of pale green-colored circles of varying size are scattered somewhat haphazardly on a deep teal background.
-Notably, many of the circles are arranged in unevenly spaced bands parallel to the edges of the image, forming a pattern reminiscent of logarithmic graph paper.
-Clusters of half-cropped circles form a rough border around the image.
-Here and there, groups of same-sized circles are arranged in distinct semicircular arcs." caption = "Banding patterns appear when the framerate drops.
+alt = "A haphazard scattering of thousands of green circles.
+Some circles are arranged in unevenly spaced bands parallel to the edges, forming a pattern reminiscent of logarithmic graph paper." caption = "Banding patterns appear when the framerate drops.
 The simulation is discrete, so a long enough time step will cause many particles to become clamped to the edges of the canvas and thereafter move together as a line."

 [[extra.tech_groups]]